 And all at a mere two and a half hour flight from Blighty!
-And with budget airlines offering regular flights from across the UK, getting to your Warsaw stag weekend has never been easier or more affordable.
+And with budget airlines offering regular flights from across the UK, getting to Warsaw has never been easier or more affordable.

 After Warsaw, Chicago has the 2nd highest Polish population.

 Give us a call, or we'll call you!
 It really is that simple!
-With a top range of proven ready-made packages you and the boys could be on your way to a weekend of thumpingly good tunes, stomach pleasing menus, world-class refreshments and stunning Poles dancing from as little as £169pp.
+With a top range of proven ready-made packages you and the boys could be on your way to a weekend of thumpingly good tunes, stomach pleasing menus, world-class refreshments and stunning Poles dancing all at stag and budget friendly prices.

 Absolutely!
 If there's one thing Warsaw isn't short on its after-hours entertainment.
 The capital is home to dozens of quality clubs full of scantily clad beauties for discerning stags to admire.
 Gather the boys for one of StagWeb's strip dinners for a true feast for the senses, or jump on the VIP bandwagon for exclusive access to the hottest parties in town.